Fearing our own shadow

 All the time.12362834_10153703528535280_3712867037536160998_o

-Though China is rapidly becoming a contender, We The People are the most heavily-armed, most globally nannying and bullying, domestically intrusive, imprisoning and militarized nation of all time.
+Though China is certainly a strong contender – even with its fingers in our sock puppets – We The People are still the most heavily-armed, most globally nannying and bullying, domestically intrusive, imprisoning and militarized nation of all time.

 It is our own shadows that both terrify and genuinely threaten us now, and, surprisingly, in the past, too.